memoryoctool/MOCT/README.md

 ## ⚠️ Disclaimer

 This software **does not modify** any system or BIOS settings.
-It only verifies if memory overclocking settings were applied and ensures system stability through testing.
+It only verifies that the system is stable through testing.